 Fill Your Boots: Saturday BTTS football tips and 8/1 boost

-These football tips from League One and League Two should deliver goals, and profit.
-The four-fold will be boosted on Friday afternoon.
+These football tips from the Premier League and EFL should deliver goals, and profit.
+The four-fold has been boosted to 8/1.

 Had you placed a £10 stake on each of Adam Drury's BTTS football betting tips boosts for the 2018/19 season, your profit would be:

 BTTS has landed in four of Leicester’s last five Premier League matches, and it’s difficult to imagine this one turning out any differently.